 He focuses, between Janah, Zi and Chloe, if he has intention to cheat, they’ll know.
 He opts to be a good boy.
 A minute passes, then he begins.

 “You killed an acquaintance of Singh a couple years back.
 Not that we give a shit.
 But stories made the rounds through our community for years.
 One of us runs into another, sometimes we do a joint project, mostly not.
 But we do swap intel, try to figure out where you live.
 We take exception to being permanently targeted for death.
 We’d go after all Shaolin, but that creates backlash, so we settle for taking one or two occasionally, mostly overseas.
 We don’t count gung fu students, they aren’t monks or priests, only the real deal.
 The general feeling is picking off random Shaolin is pointless, unless it’s a priest who can spot us, he looks at me, “the tall bitch is the most hated Shaolin on the planet.
 There’s a twenty million dollar bounty on her head.”

 Geez, didn’t know how popular I am.

 Janah, “Keep going.”

 “You no doubt know we have no organizational structure, efforts have been made, but we’re loners.
-Two days with one of us is all we can stand, it’s a ball busting contest, females are almost worse than men.
+A few days with one of us is all we can stand, it’s a ball busting contest, females are almost worse than men.
 We hook up when there’s an opportunity that takes more than one, bigger money, the odd sex thing.
 Ordinary suck and fuck gets boring, take a girl’s mind, make her do whatever, kick her to the curb.
 Same for those who like it queer, like Ling.
 We’re a lot of things, judgmental ain’t one of ‘em.
 Guy would rather have cock than pussy, okay by us.”